Timeless Guidance: The Guru–Shishya Tradition and the Quest for Everlasting Happiness

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How is the Guru–Shishya Tradition connected across Hinduism, Buddhism, Jainism, and Sikhism?
+How does the Guru–Shishya Tradition relate to Buddhism, Jainism, and Sikhism?